 "Examples of primary source materials may include text sources (e.g. letters to the editor), photographs, etchings, paintings, maps, diaries, speeches, cartoons, broadsides, newspaper or other first-hand accounts of events, as well as audio and video footage."
 Shiveley

-This is a photo of a City of Birmingham warden's docket from April 12, 1963 was taken in the Archives Department of the Birmingham Public Library.
+This is a photo of a City of Birmingham warden's docket from April 12, 1963.
+Image from the Archives Department of the Birmingham Public Library.

 Listed here are the names Ralph D Abernathy and Martin L. King, arrested for demonstrating without a permit.
 During his confinement, King wrote his famous Letter from the Birmingham Jail.

 Shiveley, James M. Using Internet Primary Sources to Teach Critical Thinking Skills in Government, Economics, & Contemporary World Issues.
 Westport, CT: Greenwood, 2001.

 Metro Campus Library: 918.595.7172 | Northeast Campus Library: 918.595.7501 | Southeast Campus Library: 918.595.7701 | West Campus Library: 918.595.8010

 email: Library Website Technical Help | TCC Acceptable Use Policy | MyTCC | © 2021 Tulsa Community College